 A law clerk is a professional who aids lawyers and judges in legal settings, such as law firms and courts.
 Because of the complexity and consistent changes within the field, law clerks must undergo required training before pursuing, gaining, and performing a law clerk job.
 Despite the complexity of the field, becoming a law clerk is a popular option within the legal field.
-According to the Bureau of Labor Statistics (BLS), there are 41,550 plus law clerks employed throughout the United States.
+According to the Bureau of Labor Statistics (BLS), there are about 133,330 court, municipal, and license clerks employed throughout the United States.

 What Does a Law Clerk Do?